 I am currently a member of the Independent Review Panel for Defence Acquisition (IRPDA).
 Membership on the IRPDA is based on a Governor-in-Council appointment.
-I was appointed on 29 May 2015.
-The appointment comes with a three-year term, but I serve at the pleasure of the Governor-in-Council.
+I was initially appointed in May 2015 and was reappointed in May 2018 and May 2021.
+My current reappointment comes with a three-year term, but I serve at the pleasure of the Governor-in-Council.
 I am paid by the Government of Canada on a per diem basis for my work on the IRPDA.
 I qualify as a part-time public office holder as an IRPDA member and am bound by the relevant provisions of the Conflict of Interest Act.

-As part of my IRPDA membership, I have chosen not to publish or comment on Canadian defence policy or military procurement until my appointment comes to an end.
-This is meant to avoid any conflicts of interest, real or perceived, as well as any notion that I am speaking for or on behalf of the IRPDA or the Department of National Defence on these issues.
-However, I will continue to publish and comment on my others areas of research, including executive-legislative relations and the Westminster system.
+As part of my IRPDA membership, I have chosen not to publish or comment on Canadian defence procurement until my appointment comes to an end.
+This is meant to avoid any conflicts of interest, real or perceived, as well as any notion that I am speaking for or on behalf of the IRPDA or the Department of National Defence on procurement questions.
+However, I will continue to publish and comment on my others areas of research, including national defence governance, civil-military relations, executive-legislative relations, and the Westminster system.

 I have also been been paid for occasional pieces I have published with the Ottawa Citizen and Maclean’s.

 I have not belonged to any political party over the past fifteen years, nor have I donated to any political party.